arkaic/CalNMacs/README.md

 ## FUTURE FEATURES
 * Ability switch unit types for foods in the foods eaten list.
 * A sidepage which displays your target calories for the day and the current deficit or surplus.
+* Information for each food when choosing for foods eaten